 Rude people are everywhere, so it's essential for gracious, polite people to know how to deal with them.
-Remember that you don't have to match their rudeness.
-You can be your kind, mannerly self without allowing them to run all over you.
+However, it's often difficult to maintain your own manners when someone else is disrespectful.

-It seems to me as though more people are making less of an effort to put their best foot forward.
-I'm not sure if they're lazy or have watched too many meltdowns on reality TV, with people yelling obscenities at each other and ripping people apart.
+It seems as though more people are making less of an effort to put their best foot forward.
+It may be because they're lazy or have watched too many meltdowns on reality TV, with people yelling obscenities at each other and ripping people apart.
 Even family members call each other names that were once reserved only for the crudest, least polished people in society.

 No matter how you act around others, they own their behavior just as much as you own yours.
 And whatever you do, never let the other person's bad behavior provoke you into acting out or throwing your own temper tantrum.

 Here are some ways you can try to deal with them: